 Many scholars trace the development of Hebrew to the end of the 2nd millennium BCE.
 Yet, for close to 2,000 years, the written language never actually included pure vowel markings in the text.

-Over time, a few of the consonants became special markers for certain vowel sounds, but it wasn’t until the 8th century when vowels were added to written text using a series of dots and dashes.
+Over time, a few of the consonants became special markers for certain vowel sounds, but it wasn’t until the 8th century that vowels were added to written text using a series of dots and dashes.
 These vowels were placed above and below the letters already in use.

 It’s important to note that Hebrew reading schools today teach both “pointed” and “unpointed” Hebrew.
 “Pointed” refers to learning Hebrew with the vowels in the text, while learning “unpointed” Hebrew leaves the vowels out and gets you a bit closer to how it was originally done!